 Congestive Heart Failure

-Congestive heart failure refers to cardiac disease where the heart cannot pump blood efficiently throughout the body.
+Congestive heart failure refers to a cardiac disease where the heart cannot pump blood efficiently throughout the body.
 The increased pressure causes fluid to accumulate in and around the lungs, preventing the lungs from fully expanding and causing a lack of oxygen in the blood supply.
 This condition leads to many health issues.

 Chow Pom Temperament

-How to Take Care of your Chow Pom
+How to Take Care of Your Chow Pom

 As pet owners, we all want the best for our animal family members.
 You can keep your pet happy and healthy by following these guidelines: